dustinpfister/hexo_sitesource/source/_posts/lodash-find.md

 ---
-title: Example of the _.find array method in lodash
+title: Example of the _.find collection method in lodash
 date: 2017-09-14 10:49:00
 tags: [js,lodash,node.js]
 layout: post
 categories: lodash
 id: 37
-updated: 2018-01-29 13:05:19
+updated: 2018-02-09 12:22:25
-version: 1.10
+version: 1.12
 ---

 So there is the old do I use objects or arrays problem that I run into when working on a project.
 Of course [arrays are objects](/2017/05/12/js-arrays-are-objects/), but I gather that you may know what I mean if you are like me, and have been coding with javaScript for a few years.
 I try not to get caught up on these things, it does not matter a whole lot, plus there are ways of always dealing with whatever it may be anyway.
-As such methods like [\_.find](https://lodash.com/docs/4.17.4#find) in [lodash](https://lodash.com/) come in handy for this kind of thing.
+As such methods like [\_.find](https://lodash.com/docs/4.17.5#find) in [lodash](https://lodash.com/) come in handy for this kind of thing.

 <!-- more -->

 ## What a collection is, and basic example

-The lodash \_.find method works not just with Arrays but also any object.
-So find can help solve that problem when it comes to choosing between using Arrays and plain old Objects, so in any case I can use \_.find to get at what I want in an Object of any kind, not just an Array.
+The lodash \_.find method works not just with Arrays but also any object, so \_.find is considered one of the many collection methods in lodash.
+So find can help solve that problem when it comes to choosing between using Arrays and plain old Objects, as in any case I can use \_.find to get at what I want in an Object of any kind, not just an Array.

-So the first argument that is given to \_.find is a collection, which can be an Array, an Array like object, or just a plain old Object.
+So the first argument that is given to \_.find is a collection, which can be an Array, an Array like object, just a plain old Object, and even Strings.

 ```js
 // The is an Object that is an Array that